dielburg/shelo/README.md

 # shelo

+> ⚠️ **Note:** This project is still in its early stages!
+Expect some rough edges, a few bugs, and missing functionalities as things take shape.
+If you're cool with that and want to join the ride anyway – thank you so much for being here.
+Welcome to the `shelo` community! 💙

 A free, cross-platform terminal and SSH client inspired by [Termius](https://termius.com/).
 Built with Tauri, React, and Rust.

 The goal behind shelo is simple — I love Termius and its UI approach to terminal management, but wanted a free and open-source alternative that feels just as good.
 If you've ever wished for a Termius-like experience without the price tag, this is for you.